-Regulatory agencies require for equipment to be maintained regularly.
+Regulatory agencies require equipment to be maintained regularly.
 Calibration certificates are routinely asked for during FDA inspections, for instance.
 For even more sensitive applications, ISO 17025 calibration may be necessary.

 What Is ISO 17025 Calibration?

 ISO 17025 calibration is far more exacting and precise than factory calibrations.
 The standards for ISO 17025 were implemented in 1999 by the International Organization for Standardization.
-There were already standards in place under the ISO 9000 standard, but ISO 17025 deals specifically for instruments involved with testing and calibration equipment.
+There were already standards in place under the ISO 9000 standard, but ISO 17025 deals specifically with instruments involved with testing and calibration equipment.
 As such, ISO 17025’s standards are far more exacting.